 Usually, the dominant males mark the rest of the colony.
 Intruders who lack the appropriate scent marks are violently expelled from their territory.

-25) They huddle up to stay warm
+25) Sugar gliders huddle up to stay warm

 During cold winter nights, sugar gliders tend to huddle up together to stay warm.
 This helps them preserve energy because they do not need to expend as much energy on heating their body if they share their warmth.